Arts Access Mini-Grant

 - Contact the Director of Arts Access with intent to apply.

-- Log in to the new Online Grants System to complete your “Organization” profile and begin a Rolling Grant application.
+- Log in to the new TN Arts Online Grants System.

-- Use the “Organizations” tab on the left-hand menu to ensure that the profile is complete and accurate.
+- If you are applying on behalf of an organization, use the “Organizations” tab on the left-hand menu to ensure that the profile is complete and accurate.
 This information is as important as the application itself.
 Incomplete or erroneous data will impact your chances for funding.
 To edit the profile, click the “Edit” button at the top of the Organization screen.

-- Use the “People” tab on the left-hand menu to ensure that your “People” profile is complete and accurate.
+- Use the “People” tab on the left-hand menu to ensure that the profile is complete and accurate.
 This information will also be used in the review of the application.
 To edit the profile, click the “Edit” button at the top of the screen.

 - When both your “Organization” and “People” profiles are complete and accurate, select the “Apply for Grants” tab again and choose the correct grant application link listed below for the program in which you intend to apply.